XYCynthiaT/TidyUCIHAR/CodeBook.md

 - 'subject': lists the subject id of 30 volunteers.
 Its range is from 1 to 30

-- The rest 561 varibles indicated 561 features that obtained by calculating variables from the time and frequency domain.
+- The rest varibles indicated features that obtained by calculating variables from the time and frequency domain and  are on the mean and standard deviation.

+    - 'time' indicates the time domain signals derived in time
+    - 'frequency' indicates the frequency domain signals transformed with a Fast Fourier Transform (FFT)
+    - 'BodyAcc' stands for body linear acceleration
+    - 'GravityAcc' stands for gravity linear acceleration
+    - 'BodyGyro' stands for angular velocity
+    - 'Jerk' stands for Jerk signals
+    - 'Mag' stands for the magnitude of these three-dimensional signals
+    - 'XYZ' stands for 3 dimensions
+    - 'mean' indicates that the variables were estimated from mean values of the signals
-See 'features_info.txt' for more details.
+    - 'std' indicates that the variables were estimated from standard deviation of the signals See './UCI HAR Dataset/features_info.txt' for more details.

 Note: Variables of features are normalized and bounded within [-1,1].